knflrpn/SwiCC_RP2040/README.md

 ## Usage
 Once the SwiCC_RP2040 firmware is installed on the RP2040 board, you can use the serial API to control the controller.
 The API allows you to send commands to the board over a serial connection (115200 baud).
 Serial TX (from the RP2040) is pin 0 and RX (into the board) is pin 1.

+There is a web interface to make game controller i/o easier if that's what you plan to do with it: see [https://github.com/knflrpn/GLaMS](https://github.com/knflrpn/GLaMS).

 ## Serial API
 All serial commands begin with "+", then an instruction, then a space character.
 Most instructions take a parameter after the space.
 All serial commands end with a newline.
 For example, `+LED 0\n` disables the NeoPixel status LED.